Composition and Music ProductionThe study

 Like the other graduation pathways, Composition and Music Production offers you a mix of music, sound, and technology.
 Your main focus with this pathway is: how to turn sound into music?
 And how do you use technology for this?
 In its most direct form, your write music tracks with a Digital Audio Workstation.
 But it can also take a much broader form.

-At our course, you won’t just become a producer or composer.
+At our study programme, you won’t just become a producer or composer.
 You will mainly be an expert who can use sound and technology to evoke a musical experience in your listener.
 To do so, you develop a very broad perspective on how to transform sounds into music, and how you can put this to your use.

 You learn all this by trying and experimenting in various projects.
 And by doing, you also get to know the underlying theory.
 We constantly keep challenging you to look one step further.
 For example, we won’t just teach how a mixing console works, but the underlying principles as well, enabling you to work in any kind of studio and setting.
 We also introduce you to the various music genres and cultures, allowing you to make more well-informed musical choices of your own.